High-Speed Integrated Electronic Systems Lab (HISIES)

 He joined the faculty of Electrical and Computer Engineering Department at University of California, Davis in 2011 and is currently an Associate Professor.
 He was a visiting professor in Electrical Engineering and Computer Science Department at University of California, Irvine from 2011 to 2012.
 From 2004 to 2006, he was with the National Aeronautics and Space Administration (NASA), Jet Propulsion Laboratory (JPL) as a RFIC designer.
 His research interests include mm-wave and terahertz integrated circuits and systems.

-Prof. Momeni serves as an Associate Editor of Transactions on Microwave Theory and Techniques (TMTT), a Technical Program Committee member of International Microwave Symposium (IMS) and Radio Frequency Integrated Circuits (RFIC) Symposium.
-He has also served as an organizing committee member of IEEE International Workshop on Design Automation for Analog and Mixed-Signal Circuits, and the chair of the IEEE Ithaca GOLD section.
+Prof. Momeni serves as a Distinguished Lecturer for Solid-State Circuits Society (SSCS) since 2020, and a Technical Program Committee member of International Microwave Symposium (IMS) since 2017 and Radio Frequency Integrated Circuits (RFIC) Symposium since 2018.
+He has also served as an Associate Editor of Transactions on Microwave Theory and Techniques (TMTT) in 2018-19, an organizing committee member of IEEE International Workshop on Design Automation for Analog and Mixed-Signal Circuits in 2013, and the chair of the IEEE Ithaca GOLD section in 2008-11.
 Prof. Momeni is the recipient of National Science Foundation CAREER award in 2015, the Professor of the Year 2014 by IEEE at UC Davis, the Best Ph.D.
 Thesis Award from the Cornell ECE Department in 2011, the Outstanding Graduate Award from Association of Professors and Scholars of Iranian Heritage (APSIH) in 2011, the Best Student Paper Award at the IEEE Workshop on Microwave Passive Circuits and Filters in 2010, the Cornell University Jacob’s fellowship in 2007 and the NASA-JPL fellowship in 2003.

 Hadi Bameri received his B.Sc. and M.Sc. degrees in electrical engineering from Shahid Bahonar University of Kerman, Kerman, Iran, in 2008 and 2010, respectively.
 He is currently working toward the Ph.D. degree at University of California, Davis.
 His research interests include mm-wave and terahertz integrated circuits with emphasis on Power Amplifiers.